hbctraining/Intro-to-rnaseq-hpc-O2/lessons/B1_alignment.md

 $ vim ~/unix_workshop/rnaseq/scripts/star_analysis_on_allfiles_for-slurm.sh
 ```

-This file will loop through the same files as in the previous script, but the command it submits will be the actual bsub command:
+This file will loop through the same files as in the previous script, but the jobs will be run in parallel since each one is submitted with a separate `sbatch` command:

 ```bash
 #!/bin/bash